Denislav-Dimov/static-job-listings/README.md

 This was my first React project that I decided to build.
 I learned how to manage state effectively and how to render dynamic components.
-I also practiced passing props between components and using conditional rendering for filtering.
+I also practiced passing props between components, using conditional rendering for filtering and how to implement dynamic routing for the individual job-offer pages.

 ### License